-Research Subject Ethics and Advocacy - A number of resources are available for ethical issues related to patient advocacy are accessed through the Institute for Human Values at MUSC under the direction of Dr. Robert Sade (MUSC Institute on Human Values in Health Care) and the Research Subject Advocate program (Section 3.12 - Research Advocacy Policy and Procedures).
-As Director of the Office of Research Integrity and as a participant in the South Carolina Clinical and Translational Research Institute (SCTR), Dr. Robert Malcolm interacts with both initiatives.
+Research Subject Ethics and Advocacy - A number of resources are available for ethical issues related to patient advocacy are accessed through the Institute for Human Values at MUSC under the direction of Dr. Robert Sade (MUSC Institute on Human Values in Health Care), the MUSC Ethics Committee chaired by Dr. Walter Limehouse and the Research Subject Advocate program (HRPP Program Guide Section 7.6 - Research Subject Advocacy Policy and Procedures).
+As Director of the Office of Research Integrity and as a participant in the South Carolina Clinical and Translational Research Institute (SCTR), Dr. Kathryn M. Magruder interacts with both initiatives and serves on the MUSC Ethics Committee.
 These areas of subject advocacy are also covered in the "Core Clinical Research Training" offered through SCTR.

 Ralph H. Johnson VAMC - MUSC has a longstanding, close working partnership with the Ralph H. Johnson VAMC, which is adjacent to campus, with many of our physicians serving as VA staff.
 MUSC and the VAMC also share a ~100,000 sq ft research building and an increasing partnership on healthcare delivery.
-The VAMC research program is led by the Director John Barilich, MSW, MBA (Institutional Official for the VAMC FWA) and the Associate Chief of Staff/Research and Development M. Rita I. Young, Ph.D.
+The VAMC research program is led by the Director Ms. Carolyn L. Adams (Institutional Official for the VAMC FWA) and the Associate Chief of Staff/Research and Development M. Rita I. Young, Ph.D.

-The current Vice President for Academic Affairs/Provost at MUSC is the former Associate Chief of Staff/Research and Development at the VAMC.
-The Associate Provost for Research at MUSC also serves on the board of the VAMC non-profit entity Charleston Research Institute and regularly interacts with Dr. Young for program development.
-MUSC is the University Affiliate IRB for the Ralph H. Johnson Veterans Affairs Medical Center (VAMC) and the two institutions run a joint Animal Laboratory Program.
-Additional connectivity within the context of the HRPP is also present through cross-training of staff in compliance and review at the two institutions.
+The former Vice President for Academic Affairs/Provost at MUSC is the former Associate Chief of Staff/Research and Development at the VAMC.
+The Associate Provost for Research at MUSC served on the board of the VAMC non-profit entity Charleston Research Institute for several years and regularly interacts with Dr. Young for program development.
+The current director of the Office of Research Integrity is both an MUSC faculty member and a research investigator at the Ralph H. Johnson Veterans Affairs Medical Center (VAMC).
+MUSC is the University Affiliate IRB for the Ralph H. Johnson VAMC and the two institutions run a joint Animal Laboratory Program.
+Additional connectivity within the context of the HRPP is also present through cross-training and joint funding of staff in compliance and review at the two institutions.